Paraíso

 Paraíso is an initiative by Javier Calderón, founder and director of Somers Gallery, and who, for over 15 years, has championed Latin American Art in the UK and British art in Latin America.

-Paraíso’s mission is to be the premier Latin American Art Fair and to create new levels of collaboration between Latin American communities and the World.
+Paraíso’s mission is to create new levels of collaboration between Latin American communities and the world.